DHL de Guatemala Flight 7216: Runway excursion

 As the aircraft was slowing toward 60 knots, right reverse thrust was deactivated, while left forward thrust simultaneously increased to 91%.
-The asymmetric thrust caused the aircraft to accelerate and enter a right turn the crew could not control.
-The aircraft departed the runway to the right, spun 180 degrees, finally coming to rest with its left main landing gear collapsed, fuselage broken into two pieces, and left engine still producing thrust.
+The asymmetric thrust caused the aircraft to accelerate and enter a right turn that the crew could not control.
+The aircraft departed the runway to the right, spun 180 degrees, and finally came to rest with its left main landing gear collapsed, fuselage broken into two pieces, and left engine still producing thrust.
 Both throttles were later found in the idle position according to correct shutdown procedure.
 There was no post-crash fire, and the crew exited with assistance from emergency responders without serious injury.

 Explanations

 Investigators explored three hypotheses to explain the left engine's increased thrust: